Name | Synopsis | Description | Exit status | Environment | Files | Notes | See also | COLOPHON |

 nroff(1) General Commands Manual nroff(1)

-GROFF_BIN_PATH is a colon-separated list of directories in which to search for the groff executable before searching in PATH.
-If unset, /usr/local/bin is used.
+Normally, the path separator in environment variables ending with PATH is the colon; this may vary depending on the operating system.
+For example, Windows uses a semicolon instead.
+GROFF_BIN_PATH Locate groff commands in these directories, followed by those in PATH.
+If not set, the installation directory of GNU roff executables, /usr/local/bin, is searched before PATH.
 GROFF_TYPESETTER specifies the default output device for groff.
-LC_ALL LC_CTYPE LANG LESSCHARSET are pattern-matched in this order for contents matching standard character encodings supported by groff in the event no -T option is given and GROFF_TYPESETTER is unset.
+LC_ALL LC_CTYPE LANG LESSCHARSET are pattern-matched in this order for contents matching standard character encodings supported by groff in the event no -T option is given and GROFF_TYPESETTER is unset, or the values specified are invalid.

 Pager programs like more(1) and less(1) may require command-line options to correctly handle some output sequences; see grotty(1).